Selected Projects

 Historical Development of Zaandam, Amsterdam and Port

 Using adaptable floating infrastructure, the city can respond to evolving needs over time.
 Mobile cranes can transport modular elements across the water, allowing spaces to be reconfigured as demands shift.
-Functions are clustered dynamically—based on season, urgency, or demographic changes—creating a flexible urban fabric that evolves with its inhabitants.
+Functions are clustered dynamically.
+They are based on season, urgency, or demographic changes, which creates a flexible urban fabric that evolves with its inhabitants.

 Conceptual Modell